-Sunday, December 30th: Feast of the Holy Family of Jesus, Mary, and Joseph At Mass on this Feast, it is permissible for the priest-celebrant to make use of the Blessing of a Family found in the Book of Blessings, #62-67, making the necessary adaptations or additions as needed.
-Tuesday, January 1st: Solemnity of Mary, the Holy Mother of God On this day, the Church celebrates the Solemnity of the BVM as the Mother of God as a Holy Day.
-This is a Holy day of obligation.
+Sunday, December 26th: Feast of the Holy Family of Jesus, Mary, and Joseph At Mass on this Feast, it is permissible for the priest-celebrant to make use of the Blessing of a Family found in the Book of Blessings, #62-67, making the necessary adaptations or additions as needed.
+Saturday, January 1st: Solemnity of Mary, the Holy Mother of God On this day, the Church celebrates the Solemnity of the Blessed Virgin Mary as the Mother of God.
+As stated in the ORDO, this is not a Holy Day of Obligation this year.

-Sunday, January 6th: Solemnity of the Epiphany of the Lord Some parishes honor the custom of blessing homes, offices and classrooms this day.
+Sunday, January 2nd: Solemnity of the Epiphany of the Lord Some parishes honor the custom of blessing homes, offices and classrooms this day.
 The Catholic Household Blessings & Prayers book (the revised edition of 2008) provides a source for these blessings, as well as many other liturgical planning resources.
 NB: On the Epiphany there is an ancient custom of announcing the dates of movable feasts for the coming year.
 This proclamation has been used in connection with the blessing and distribution of calendars.
-The \"Announcement of Easter and the Moveable Feasts" may take place at the ambo after the reading of the Gospel, or within or after the homily, by the deacon, the presider or some other minister. [\For text and music see: Roman Missal, 3d Typical Edition - "Appendix I: The Announcement of Easter and the Moveable Feasts, page 1448-1449 (USCCB edition)."]
-Sunday, January 13th: Feast of the Baptism of the Lord This feast is a "bridge" between the Christmas Season and Ordinary Time.
+The "Announcement of Easter and the Moveable Feasts" may take place at the ambo after the reading of the Gospel, or within or after the homily, by the deacon, the presider or some other minister.
+[For text and music see: Roman Missal, 3rd Typical Edition - "Appendix I: The Announcement of Easter and the Moveable Feasts, page 1448-1449 (USCCB edition)."]
+Sunday, January 9th: Feast of the Baptism of the Lord This feast is a "bridge" between the Christmas Season and Ordinary Time.
 It is the conclusion of the Christmas Season.
-NB: This is also a most appropriate day for the "Rite of Blessing and Sprinkling of Water" (Roman Missal Appendix II) or the "Renewal of Baptismal Promises" (especially if there will not be any infant baptisms scheduled to take place during the weekend Masses).
+This is also a most appropriate day for the "Rite of Blessing and Sprinkling of Water" (Roman Missal Appendix II) or the "Renewal of Baptismal Promises" (especially if there will not be any infant baptisms scheduled to take place during the weekend Masses.